Patch Notes – Valorant gets a surprising ranking update

 The attacking team can win by either eliminating the defenders or placing the stinger and then protecting it from defusing until the timer runs out.
 The defenders can similarly win by destroying the attackers before they have a chance to plant their stinger, or disarming the stinger after it has been planted.

 Each team of five can play as both attackers and defenders during a game.
-Each game has a total of 25 rounds, with the first team to win 13 rounds declared the winner
+Each game has a total of 25 rounds, with the team to win 13 rounds declared the winner

 Valorant, Valorantpatches, ValorantPatchNotes, Valorantpatchnotes, Valorantpatches, ValorantPatchDates, Valorantpatchdates